Hardening Soil (MN)

 The model uses isotropic linear elasticity, but with stress-dependent moduli following a power law.
 The stiffness update is based on a positive magnitude of the least compressive principal stress (minor principal stress magnitude)

 where \(\sigma_i\) are principal stresses in the solver sign convention (compression negative).
-The lower bound \(\sigma_{\min}\) prevents singular stiffness updates.
+The lower bound \(\sigma_{\min} = 0.1\) (in the solver's stress units) prevents singular stiffness updates as the stress state approaches the isotropic tensile apex.

 The unloading/reloading modulus is